-Amid all the talented and adventurous bands of the second Liverpool explosion, A Flock of Seagulls was ironically the first to snag a gold record in the US.
-Led by singer/keyboardist/guitarist Mike Score (he of the ludicrous hairdo) and including his brother Ali on drums, the quartet’s first break came when Bill Nelson produced a single for them and released it on his Cocteau label.
+Of all the talented and adventurous bands that emerged in the second Liverpool rock explosion, A Flock of Seagulls was the first to snag a gold record in the US.
+Led by singer-keyboardist-guitarist Mike Score (he of the ludicrous hairdo) and including his brother Ali on drums, the quartet got its first break came when Bill Nelson produced a single for them and released it on his Cocteau label.

 The five-song Telecommunication EP has a catchy tune or two, but it wasn’t until AFOS entered the studio to make A Flock of Seagulls with producer Mike Howlett that they developed a style of their own.
-Relying on guitarist Paul Reynolds’ U2-influenced textural wash, distended strains of synthesizer and some fancy studio maneuvers, the band’s inadequacies (mainly dumb lyrics and limited conceptual range) fade into the background on their debut LP, overtaken by listenable, danceable techno-rock that proved to have broad commercial appeal.
+Relying on guitarist Paul Reynolds’ U2-influenced textural wash, brisk (and danceable) tempos, distended strains of synthesizer and some fancy studio maneuvers, the band was able to hide its inadequacies (dumb lyrics and limited conceptual range) within catchy and stylish (for the time) techno-rock that proved to have broad commercial appeal.
 The album that contains the band’s signature song, “I Ran,” also contains “You Can Run” (“but you can’t hide”).

 Made without Howlett, The Story of a Young Heart is decidedly inferior.
 The bland romantic ballads on the first side lack character, have tedious vocals and point up the group’s finite songwriting skill.
 “The More You Live, The More You Love” comes closest to creative merit but is plodding and forgettable.
 The rockier songs on the flipside are marginally better, but can’t carry the record alone.
 A vain attempt at artistic maturity and sophistication, the real story here is one of ambition at odds with ability.